 Over the last decade-plus, as Newark turned a corner and its renaissance has gained steam under Mayors Cory Booker and Ras Baraka, many local individuals, businesses and organizations have played key roles in the city’s long-awaited revitalization.
-Front and center as one of Newark’s ardent evangelists has been Igor Alves (SASN ’04, GSN ’08), Co-Founder/CEO of DreamPlay Media, an award-winning creative media agency based in Newark and Lyndhurst, NJ.
+Front and center as one of Newark’s ardent evangelists has been Igor Alves SASN’04, GSN’08, co-founder/CEO of DreamPlay Media, an award-winning creative media agency based in Newark and Lyndhurst, New Jersey.

 Led by Igor, 38 and his filmmaker brother, Yuri, 36, who grew up in Newark’s Ironbound District, DreamPlay is a full-service shop specializing in brand research and strategy, creative development, graphic design and website development, email and social-media marketing, video production, and photography for some of the biggest clients in Newark and northern New Jersey, including Prudential, the New Jersey Devils, Nike, Horizon Blue Cross Blue Shield, Rutgers University–Newark, the New Jersey Symphony Orchestra, and several government agencies.

 The brothers started DreamPlay Media in 2011 with a few clients, and by 2013 it was a full-fledged operation with a growing staff and stable of freelancers.
 But Yuri was an independent filmmaker with a less commercial, more cinematic vision.
 So, in 2017 the brothers started an off-shoot called DreamPlayTV, an online visual storytelling channel featuring locally inspired award-winning films and original series.
 That effort initially got help from Express Newark, Rutgers-Newark’s arts incubator, which counted DreamPlayTV as one of its community partners early on.